blockstreet/content/education.md

 A digital wallet is basically the same thing as a bank account.
 Digital wallets have unique addresses to identify them, similar to a checking account's account number and routing number.

 #### Decentralization
-A decentralized system is one where no one person is the source of truth.
-In a decentralized system, every person has access to every bit of information that is available.
-Think of it like playing poker at a table where any player can see the chips that every other player has.
+If a system is decentralized, that means that every person in the system knows everything about it.
+Think of it like playing poker at a table where any player can see the chips that every other player has, and everybody's cards are face up - if you try to lie, everyone will know.
 Most cryptocurrencies are based on decentralized systems.

 ## [Analogy Time](#analogy)
 Let's consider the scenario where a person (Alice) owes another person (Bob) $10.
 They live in a neighborhood with Carl and Dora, who will make appearances later on.
 On the left Alice pays Bob with a check, on the right she pays him using crytocurrency